Floer theory and flips: Treed pseudoholomorphic disks

-\begin{definition} \begin{enumerate} \item {\rm (Domain-dependent Morse functions)} Suppose that $\Gamma$ is a type of stable treed disk, and $\ol{\T}_\Gamma \subset \ol{\U}_\Gamma$ is the tree part of the universal treed disk, and $\ol{\T}_{\white,\Gamma}$ its boundary part as in \eqref{boundint}.
+\begin{definition} \begin{enumerate} \item {\rm (Domain-dependent Morse functions)} Let $\Gamma$ be a type of stable treed disk.
+Let $\ol{\T}_\Gamma \subset \ol{\U}_\Gamma$ be the tree part of the universal treed disk, and $\ol{\T}_{\white,\Gamma}$ its boundary part as in \eqref{boundint}.
 Let $(F,G)$ be a Morse-Smale pair.
 For an integer $l \ge 0$ a {\em domain-dependent perturbation} of $F$ of class $C^l$ is a $C^l$ map

 equal to the given function $F$ away from the compact part: